Catevika/catevika/README.md

 ---

-### I am a French woman, self-taught Web developer, living near Paris, France
+### I am a French woman, Frontend Web Developer, living near Paris, France
 ### Currently:
 - 👀 learning a lot and much more and
 - 😎 building my own projects